 A lot of factors go into developing your first curriculum plan and registering for classes, many of which will be reviewed at SLU 101, Saint Louis University’s summer orientation.
-Your academic adviser will meet with you to discuss your intended major, educational goals and academic experiences.
-Your adviser will also provide you with information about program requirements and course availability.
+Your academic advisor will meet with you to discuss your intended major, educational goals and academic experiences.
+Your advisor will also provide you with information about program requirements and course availability.

 Before you register for classes, schedule an appointment with your faculty mentor.
 You can find your mentor in Banner Self-Service by clicking on Student Records>Student Information>View All Adviser Listing.
 Use People Finder to locate the contact information your mentor.

 Contact your faculty mentor to discuss all major or minor courses that you plan to take for the upcoming semester, including specific course recommendations.
 Be sure to discuss your future academic goals and address any questions you may have.

 You should also schedule an appointment with your academic adviser.
 Come to your appointment with a list of courses that you are planning to take to satisfy the Arts and Sciences core requirements and for your major or minor, as well as any other questions you may have.

 Your academic advisor will provide you with your registration PIN.
 You will need it if you want to make changes to your schedule during the first week of classes, so keep it somewhere safe.
 We recommend that you text it or email it to yourself so it is with you at all times.

 Tips for Registering

 Your degree from Saint Louis University’s College of Arts and Sciences has three components: